meppu/eight/eight/README.md

 ## Simple Usage

-Eight library keeps itself simple as possible.
+Eight library tries to keep itself simple as possible.
 When you look at source code you may see a lot of things but we only expose what you need.

 ```rust ignore
 use eight::{Server, Request, Response};